AlphonsG/Rainbow-Optical-Flow-For-ALI/README.md

 1. Download and install [miniconda3](https://docs.conda.io/en/latest/miniconda.html) for your system.
 2. If the `conda` command cannot be directly called from a terminal then launch 'Anaconda Prompt (miniconda3)'
-3. Create a virtual environment with Python 3.7 called 'rainbow_env':
+3. From a terminal session or 'Anaconda Prompt', create a virtual environment with Python 3.7 called 'rainbow_env':

     ```conda create -n rainbow_env python=3.7```